Read case data

 This episode requires you to be familiar with:

-Data science : Basic programming with R.
+Data science : Basic tasks with R.

 Introduction

-dataset into the R
+the target dataset into the R

-environment from various sources.
+environment from either a

-sources.
+these sources.

 Let’s start by loading the package rio to read data